 60% humidity is optimal when buds are spread out and not touching each other, though most of us are at the mercy of our drying environments.

-You can use a humidifier or dehumidifier to adjust the humidity if you’re serious about drying your buds right.
+May refine use a humidifier or dehumidifier to adjust humidity if you’re serious about drying your buds great.
 With a 60% level of humidity in the air, it will take several (4-10) days for your buds to finish drying all the way.

 Where to Hang Buds?